Events for the next 31 days

 LEWES NEIGHBOURHOOD PLAN

-As we move closer to a neighbourhood plan for Lewes a draft Plan is nearing completion, based upon the contributions of visitors to our exhibitions and workshops over the last two years and work done by community representatives who form our Neighbourhood Plan Steering Group.
-The group has been working hard to give a 'final polish' to text and policy ideas, ready to publish a draft for consultation with all residents and businesses.
-Outline policies on themes such as transport and protection of the town's heritage; potential sites for new homes and ideas for design,with supporting arguments, will be presented and must be refined in light of YOUR comments before we are ready to produce the final Plan, so ….
+As we move close to completing a neighbourhood plan for Lewes a draft Plan has been produced, based upon contributions of visitors to our exhibitions and workshops over the last three years and the work done by the community representatives who form our steering group.
+Outline policies on themes such as transport and protection of the town's heritage; potential sites for new homes and ideas for design, with supporting arguments, will be presented and must be refined in light of YOUR comments before we are ready to produce the final Plan, so ….

 WE NEED YOUR INPUT!

-There will be opportunities to comment on the draft plan during a six-week consultation which we will begin in May 2017, including a public exhibition/drop-in workshop in the Corn Exchange and a questionnaire that will be delivered door-to-door and available online.
-Feedback from those exercises will inform the final changes to produce a Neighbourhood Plan that will help us to influence the development of Lewes up to 2030.
+There will be opportunities to comment on the draft plan during a six-week consultation, including a public exhibition in the Corn Exchange and a questionnaire available online.
+Some printed copies will also be available.
+Feedback from those exercises will allow final changes to produce a Neighbourhood Plan that will help us to influence the development of Lewes up to 2033.

 WELCOME to our website!